-Assets and Liabilities Recorded at Fair Value
+Assets and Liabilities Recorded at Fair Value on a Recurring Basis

-The following table presents the balances of the assets measured at fair value as of June 30, 2022.
-The Foundation did not have any liabilities measured at fair value on a recurring basis as of June 30, 2022.
+The following table presents the balances of the assets measured at fair value on a recurring basis as of June 30, 2024.
+The Foundation did not have any liabilities measured at fair value on a recurring basis as of June 30, 2024.